Start With Shape, Buoyancy, and Stool

 If It’s Water Quality Related

-Perform emergency water changes immediately to correct dangerous parameters and remove toxins.
-Test and monitor water quality meticulously daily until parameters stabilize and remain consistent.
-Ensure proper filtration and cycling are functioning correctly to prevent future parameter crashes.
+Correct unsafe parameters with properly dechlorinated, temperature-matched water changes.
+Test daily until parameters stabilize and remain consistent.
+Check that filtration and cycling are functioning correctly to prevent future crashes.

 If It’s Persistent or Accompanied by Concerning Symptoms

-Keep the tank environment perfectly stable and calm to minimize additional stress.
-Avoid handling the axolotl any more than absolutely necessary during this vulnerable time.
+Keep the tank environment stable and calm to minimize additional stress.
+Avoid handling unless it is needed for safety or veterinary care.

 Important: Contact an experienced exotic veterinarian promptly for professional guidance and potential treatment options.